Songkran in Bangkok. Is it safe for kids?

 So, is Songkran safe for kids?

+Songkran with kids is probably as safe as you want it to be.
+Hopefully this story will give you a bit of a heads up as to what to expect and what precautions to take.
 If you are a twenty year old who likes a party, then it’s perfect for you.
-If you aren’t, or have kids, then stay away from the Koh San area of Bangkok or hide in your hotel after 2pm.
+If you aren’t, or have kids, then consider staying away from the Koh San area of Bangkok or hide in your hotel after 2pm.
 And avoid travelling in tuk-tuks unless you are particularly fond of wet pants.

 Tips for Songkran with kids